 “The long-term opportunity such innovation presents is even bigger.
 Banks are already experts in vouching for people’s identities, so if they were to figure out how to successfully digitize customer identification, this could help them secure a valued place, and relevance, in a modernizing economy,” a Business Insider report highlighted.

 Various Components besides ID verifications

-Be it online identity verification or receiving fast, secure access to their payments platform, most consumers don’t want delays.
+Be it online user identity verification or receiving fast, secure access to their payments platform, most consumers don’t want delays.
 Users want processes to be quick, seamlessly fitting into their busy lives while ensuring they carry top security features to protect them from identity theft and fraud.

-On the flipside, enterprises need to provide strong identity verification services, manage risk and adhere to strict anti-money laundering laws.
+On the flipside, enterprises need to provide strong user identity verification services, manage risk and adhere to strict anti-money laundering laws.
 This triggers a common problem for any business - what’s the best way to quickly verify a customer’s identity in a secure network, while still meeting all the stringent regulations and not making it unnecessarily difficult for customers?

-ID verification with Focus on Usability
+User Identity Verification with Focus on Usability

 Research indicates that the time customers spend opening an account online - completing their online ID verification and other KYC data - significantly impacts their abandonment rates.
 Nearly 40 percent of prospective clients abandon an application if they have to spend over 30 minutes on it.